gabriel-estevam/english-writing/README.md

 - reasons of why bad code can arise:
  - Preasure due the task deadline.
 - put off code review and testing until tomorray what you should do today.
 (LeBlanc's laws - Later equals never)

+The total Cost of Owning a Mess:
+Bad codes can turn into a big monster.
+So when the devs have to face this big monster their productivity decrease approch to zero.
+The managers try to increase the team productivity adding more and more task on backlog.

+Attitude:
+- Devs should not be shy.
+The should step foward and say what they think about the project, the schedule and the deadlines.
+The managers do yarns for the truth, because the managers and marketers makes promisses and commitments with the customers.
+But before we start a project we must show our resources to the managers.

+Clean Code: